 This particular miso salad dressing recipe is NOT vegan because it contains honey.

 However, if you sub agave nectar or maple syrup for honey, this miso dressing recipe would be completely vegan!
-Spoon it over beet and tomato salad for the best vegan side dish.
+Spoon it over beet tomato salad for the best vegan side dish.

 How to store Miso Vinaigrette: How long does vinaigrette last?